 The attached video shows the Top 10 ways to teach your kids to love kayaking and help grow your kids’ love of the river.
 To make it safe and enjoyable be sure to get all the best gear (ATGATT), from helmets and pfd’s to drytops, boats and paddles!

 The biggest takeaway … Every bit of it has to be fun and every bit of it is educational in regards to their future as a member of your paddling crew!
+Raising whitewater kids should not be difficult, it’s a natural progression of fun!

 See Ya On The River.